T +33 1 55 04 58 23

 Olivier is essentially involved in all aspects of the structuring and financing of infrastructure, industrial and energy projects, notably by drafting PPPs, back-to-back agreements (EPC agreements, O&M agreements and interface agreements) as well as security documents (direct agreements).

-Olivier has been a teaching assistant in public business law in the law school of the University of Paris I (Panthéon-Sorbonne) between 2009 and 2011.
+Olivier has also been a teaching assistant in public business law in the law school of the University of Paris I (Panthéon-Sorbonne) between 2009 and 2011.

 Representation of the European Investment Bank (EIB) on the project bond which refinances 11 French telecoms concessions that are owned by Axione Infrastructures.
 This transaction awarded the European Telecoms Deal of the Year by IJ Global 2015.
 This is the first project bond with EIB credit enhancement product issued in France and the first in Europe issued for digital infrastructure and the first project bond listed on Euronext Paris.